seccents/statement-parser/README.md

 # statement-parser

-Package to parse Bank, Credit Card, Crypto Statements
+Package to parse Bank, Credit Card, and Crypto Statements